lauraherasrec/lauraherasrec.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD candidate in Economics at American University, writing my dissertation on economic development in Latin America, and an economist at the Inter-American Development Bank.
+I am a PhD candidate in Economics at [American University](https://www.american.edu/cas/economics/), writing my dissertation on economic development in Latin America, and an economist at the Inter-American Development Bank.
 My research interests are in development macroeconomics, applied macroeconomics, energy, productive development, trade and inequality.

 I have professional experience in economic research and analysis in international organizations (The World Bank, IDB, OECD), central banking (Banco de España), and higher education institutions (AU, EHESS, UAM).

 I am a person with a wide range of interests and a multidisciplinary educational background in economics, development studies, and psychology.
-I hold a MA in Economic Policy and Analysis from Université Paris 13 Nord and Université Paris VII Diderot, a MA in Development Studies from the University of the Basque Country, a BA in Economics from Autonomous University of Madrid, and a BA in Psychology from the National University of Distance Education.
+I hold a MA in Economics from Université Paris VII Diderot, a MA in Development Studies from the [University of the Basque Country](https://www.hegoa.ehu.eus/), a BA in Economics from [Autonomous University of Madrid](https://www.uam.es/economicas/inicio), and a BA in Psychology from the [National University of Distance Education](https://www.uned.es/universidad/facultades/psicologia.html).
 You can find my CV [here](https://lauraherasrec.github.io/files/CV_LauraHerasRecuero_simplified.pdf).

 ## Working papers
 • [The consumption side of trade shocks: Inequality dynamics and luxury imports](https://osf.io/preprints/socarxiv/9kh2g_v1) (with [Vinicius Curti Cícero](https://vcicero.github.io/)).
 Revision requested in _Journal of Development Economics_